iamshirdi/Web-Programming/Cloud Native/README.md

 -https://github.com/marketplace/actions/build-and-push-docker-images
 - secrets(environment variables) like docker hub username and password can be set in settings :secrets of repository
 - Jenkins, CircleCi, ArgoCd some of CD tools which can deploy like kubectl apply -f deployment.yaml
-- ArgoCD uses gitops as truth for deploying multiple kubernetes cluster, environments using manifets,config
 <br>
 <img src = "./static/continous-deployment-pipeline.png" alt ="CI/CD" title ="CI/CD">

 ```
 ##  Named of the workflow.
 name: Pytest